utilmeta/utype/docs/en/guide/cls.md

 ### Field Restrictions

-Not all attributes declared on a Schema are converted to fields that can be parsed and validated, and utype’s data class fields have certain restrictions
+Not all attributes declared on a Schema are converted to fields that can be parsed and validated, utype’s dataclass fields have certain restrictions

 * Attributes that begin with an underscore (`'_'`) are not treated as fields. which tend to be reserved for classes and are not treated as fields by utype
 * All  `@classmethod`, `@staticmethod`, and instance methods will not be treated as fields